ostrokach/uniparc_xml_parser/README.md

 ## Introduction

-Process the UniParc XML file (`uniparc_all.xml.gz`) downloaded from the UniProt [website](http://www.uniprot.org/downloads) into CSV files that can be loaded into a relational database.
+`uniparc_xml_parser` is a small utility which can process the UniParc XML file (`uniparc_all.xml.gz`), available from the UniProt [website](http://www.uniprot.org/downloads), into a set of CSV files that can be loaded into a relational database.

+We also provide Parquet files, which can be queried using tools such as AWS Athena and Apache Presto, and have uploaded the generated data to Google BigQuery (see: [Output files](#output-files)).

 ## Usage

-Uncompressed XML data can be piped into `uniparc_xml_parser` in order to
+Uncompressed XML data can be piped into `uniparc_xml_parser` in order to parse the data into a set of CSV files on the fly:

 ```bash
 $ curl -sS ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/uniparc/uniparc_all.xml.gz \